philpem/68hc705_glitcher/readme.md

 2:1 divide ratio).

 Getting around the power-up timer proved simple: the timer is started on the high-to-low edge of `/RESET`, and the output of the timer is logically `AND`-ed with the incoming reset signal.
-That means that to release the CPU from reset, the timer must have expired, and the
+That means that to release the CPU from reset, the timer must have expired, and the `/RESET` line must be inactive.

 To remove the timer's influence from our cycle counts, we need to hold the CPU in reset for at least 8192 cycles of the `CLK1` input before releasing the reset pin and allowing the CPU to start executing code.